JiangXL/Hessian-Imaging/README.md

 # Hessian-Imaging
 Image Process of Hessian Imaging Microscope

-For better flexibity and less cross-taking, we attempt to use Hessian Imaging, which uses deconvolution algorithm based on Hessian matrixes for fluorescence images with very short exposure instead of normal exposure.
+For better flexibility and less cross-talking, we attempt to use Hessian Imaging, which uses deconvolution algorithm based on Hessian matrixes for fluorescence images with very short exposure instead of normal exposure.